Stein's method for functions of multivariate normal random variables: Introduction

-Our results can be summarised as follows.
-If the first $p$ moments of the $X_{ij}$ are equal to those of the standard normal distribution, then our bound on the distance between $g(\mathbf{W})$ and $g(\mathbf{Z})$ is of order $n^{-(p-1)/2}$.
-This result generalises the results of \cite{gaunt rate}, \cite{goldstein} and \cite{lefevre}.
-If $p$ is an even integer and we also suppose that $g$ is an even function ($g(-\mathbf{w})=g(\mathbf{w})$ for all $\mathbf{w}\in\mathbb{R}^d$), then we can use symmetry considerations, as introduced by \cite{gaunt vg} and \cite{gaunt chi square}, to improve this convergence rate further to order $n^{-p/2}$.
+Suppose that the functions $h$ and $g$ are sufficiently regular.
+Then, roughly speaking, our general bounds (Theorems \ref{winfirst1}--\ref{multievenguni}) can be summarised as follows.
+If the first $p$ moments of the $X_{ij}$ are equal to those of the standard normal distribution, then our bound on the quantity of interest $|\mathbb{E}h(g(\mathbf{W}))-\mathbb{E}h(g(\mathbf{Z}))|$ is of order $n^{-(p-1)/2}$, where $n=\min_{1\leq j\leq d} n_j$.
+Matching moments limit theorems with faster than $O(n^{-1/2})$ convergence rates have appeared in the context of Stein's method in the papers \cite{f18,gaunt rate, goldstein, lefevre}, and our result generalises the results of \cite{gaunt rate, goldstein}.
+That matching moments may result in faster convergence rates is also know in other contexts; see, for example \cite{hall}.
+Perhaps more interestingly, if $p$ is an even integer and we also suppose that $g$ is an even function ($g(-\mathbf{w})=g(\mathbf{w})$ for all $\mathbf{w}\in\mathbb{R}^d$), then we can use symmetry considerations, as introduced by \cite{gaunt chi square}, to improve this convergence rate further to order $n^{-p/2}$, a rate which cannot be improved (see Proposition \ref{prop3.5}).
 In particular, $g(\mathbf{W})$ converges to $g(\mathbf{Z})$ at rate $n^{-1}$ even if the third moments of the $X_{ij}$ are non-zero.
-This bounds generalises the bounds of \cite{gaunt vg} and \cite{gaunt chi square} since their chi-square and variance-gamma statistics are of the form $g(\mathbf{W})$.
+This result generalises those of \cite{gaunt vg} and \cite{gaunt chi square} since their chi-square and variance-gamma statistics are of the form $g(\mathbf{W})$.
+As far as this author is aware, the identification of the general condition that $g$ being an even function results in faster convergence rates in a smooth test function metric is an original contribution of this paper.

-These bounds hold for all functions $g$ whose lower order partial derivatives have polynomial growth.
-The number of derivatives for which this condition must hold increases if we seek a faster rate of convergence.
-Also, this condition can hold for fewer derivatives if $d=1$.
-It would be possible to extend these results to the case that the derivatives of $g$ have exponential growth, although for space reasons we omit this.
-We discuss this in Remark \ref{rem3.6}.
-We also restrict our attention to independent random variables $X_{ij}$ to simplify the exposition.
-However, the approach developed in this paper could certainly be applied in situations in which there is dependence amongst the random variables; see \cite{gaunt chi square} which uses an approach similar to ours, involving the multivariate normal Stein equation, to obtain approximation theorems for Pearson's statistic.
-This is point is discussed further in Section 5.

-In Section 4, we apply the general bounds of Theorems \ref{winfirst1}--\ref{multievenguni} to obtain approximation theorems for some asymptotically chi-square and variance-gamma distributed statistics.
-We also consider an example involving the chi-distribution ($\chi_{(d)}\stackrel{\mathcal{D}}{=}g(\mathbf{Z})=(Z_1^2+\cdots+Z_d^2)^{1/2})$.
-This is an interesting example because even though $g$ is an even function, we cannot achieve a $O(n^{-1})$ bound because $g$ fails one of our differentiability conditions: its second order partial derivatives are undefined at the origin.
-Further applications to product normal approximation and the delta method are also considered.